 Nothing worse than an email signature with a black background that is sent inside an email with a white background.
 It’s not a good look and should be avoided at all costs.

 Only use 1 or 2 colors

 Don’t be that person who has a “rainbow signature” with all imaginable colors making their way to your signature.

-Using animations in email signatures not only looks unprofessional but causes the email signature size to bloat, which can take up valuable space on the recipients (and yours) email servers.
+Using animations in email signatures can look unprofessional and cause the email signature size to bloat, which can take up valuable space on the recipient’s (and yours) email servers.

 Spacing / Alignment

 Some email providers (eg. Gmail) will add or remove spacing between HTML tables in the email signature.
 If you were to adjust the spacing between the logo and contact information, will it still look acceptable?

 Email signatures should always be left aligned

 All emails are left aligned, so inserting an email signature at the bottom of the email that is center aligned doesn’t look right.